-Combustors based on lean premixed flames generate substantially lower $NO_x$ emissions than equivalent nonpremixed or stoichiometric premixed systems [1].
+Combustors based on lean premixed flames generate substantially lower NO_x emissions than equivalent nonpremixed or stoichiometric premixed systems [1].
 For that reason, there has been considerable recent interest in the development of fuel-flexible premixed turbine combustors that are capable of burning lean hydrogen or hydrogen-enriched lean hydrocarbon fuels (e.g., [2-5]).
-For these fuels, is it expected that $NO_x$ is produced primarily through the thermal mechanism [1, 6], and the reduction in emissions is believed to be a direct consequence of the lower postflame gas temperatures.
+For these fuels, is it expected that NO_x is produced primarily through the thermal mechanism [1, 6], and the reduction in emissions is believed to be a direct consequence of the lower post-flame gas temperatures.

 Recent laboratory experiments have shown that ultra-lean hydrocarbon flames (with fuel concentrations well below lean blow-off limits) can in fact be stabilized in a turbulent burner if the fuel mixture is enriched with H2 [3].
 Hydrogen addition enhances the effective flame speed and auto-ignition processes of the mixture, [7], both of which lead to an increased resistance to strain-induced extinction.
-However, $NO{x}$ emissions do not decrease uniformly with increasing hydrogen enrichment relative to the hydrocarbon fuel.
+However, NO_x emissions do not decrease uniformly with increasing hydrogen enrichment relative to the hydrocarbon fuel.
 In a recent experimental study [2], pure H2-air flames at 8 atmospheres exhibited a pronounced "floor" at 1 ppm NO in the exhaust stream, below which further reduction in the post-flame gas temperature had no effect on the measured emissions.
 Moreover, this "floor" was a factor of two or three higher than values produced in the same burner using ultra-lean hydrocarbon mixtures (seeded with hydrogen) that had comparable post-flame gas temperatures.

 Lean premixed hydrogen flames are known to be thermodiffusively unstable.
 The thermodiffusive instability leads to cellular burning structures as noted in early work by Markstein [8] and Zeldovich [9].
-Cellular burning patterns have been observed experimentally in lean $H_2/O_2$ mixtures by many researchers (see, for example, Bregeon et al. [10] and Mitani and Williams [11]).
-These types of patterns have also been observed in numerical simulations with simplified chemistry by a number of reasearhers (see, for example, Rutland and Trouve [12] and references cited therein).
-Cellular patterns have also been captured numerically using detailed hydrogen kinetics in both 2D and 3D (see, for example, Chen and Im [13] and Day et al. [14] and associated references).

-Cellular structures are relatively robust flame features that are characterized by intensely-burning hotspots, where the local temperature exceeds the adiabatic flame temperature for the mean fuel mixture.
-The hotspots coincide with localized enhancement of the fuel-to-oxidizer ratio in regions of positive curvature that is driven by differences in diffusivities (see [13, 14] and the references cited therein).
-In this highly nonuniform environment, the net global production of NOx then becomes a sum of local enhancement near super-adiabatic gas and local suppression near extinguished or weakly burning pockets.
-In a previous paper [15], we examined the relationship between the thermodiffusive instability and enhanced $NO_x$ emissions.
+Cellular burning patterns have been observed experimentally in lean H2/O2 mixtures by many researchers (see, for example, Bregeon et al. [10] and Mitani and Williams [11]).
+These relatively robust flame features are characterized by intensely-burning hotspots, where the local temperature exceeds the adiabatic flame temperature for the mean fuel mixture.
+The hotspots coincide with localized enhancement of the fuel-to-oxidizer ratio that is driven by differences in diffusivities (see [12] and the references cited therein).
+In this highly nonuniform environment, the net global production of NO_x then becomes a sum of local enhancement near super-adiabatic gas and local suppression near extinguished or weakly burning pockets.
+In a previous paper [13], we examined the relationship between the thermodiffusive instability and enhanced NO_x emissions.
 That study considered the behavior of premixed hydrogen flames over a range of equivalence ratios in two-dimensional, weakly turbulent flow.
 Those simulations showed an amplification of NO emissions relative to a comparable, unstrained system.
-The amplification was most pronounced at lower equivalence ratios; at $\phi = 0.30$ , the NO concentration was more than 3 times that of the associated laminar flame.
+The amplification was most pronounced at lower equivalence ratios; at $\phi = 0.30$, the NO concentration was more than 3 times that of the associated laminar flame.
 The study also showed that the increased production of emissions was correlated with the enhanced combustion intensity (fuel consumption rate) associated with the cellular flame structures that occur in the lean hydrogen mixtures.
 A detailed examination of the emission chemistry showed a shift in the dominant reaction pathways.
-At richer conditions, the predominant path for the initiation of emissions was $N_2 \rightarrow NNH$ .
+At richer conditions, the predominant path for the initiation of emissions was $N_2 \rightarrow NNH$.
 For leaner fuels, $N_2 \rightarrow N_2O$ played an increasingly important role.